MustansirZia/react-native-fused-location/README.md

 ## Compatibility.
 Tested with RN versions `> 0.40.x`.
 For other versions I haven't had the time to test.
 Feel free to.

+Tested with Android SDK version `>= 16 (Android 4.1 - Jelly Bean)`.
+Please feel free to test it with other versions.

 ## Release Notes.
 See <a href="https://github.com/MustansirZia/react-native-fused-location/blob/master/CHANGELOG.md"> CHANGELOG.md</a>.